 BDO classify a youth player of 18 years or younger, however, the PDC have revised their youth tournament age minimum 16 years – 23 years.
 Personally, 23 seems a little old for a youth player especially when Jelle Klassen won the BDO World Championship at the age of 21.

-The Winmau Masters is one of the longest running international darts tournament and pre-dates the BDO World Championships by four years.
-Winmau, dartboard manufacturer, has been the main sponsor of this event for well over 40 years.
+The BDO Masters is one of the longest-running international darts tournaments and pre-dates the BDO World Championships by four years.
+Winmau, a dartboard manufacturer, was the main sponsored of this event for well over 40 years their sponsorship ended in 2018 after the decision was made in 2019 by the BDO to work with a new dartboard sponsor and dartboard supplier

-The format of the Masters is set play, however the sets are best of 3 legs per set (first to 2) rather than the standard best of 5 legs (first to 3) we see in the World Darts Championships.
+The format of the Masters is set play; however, the sets are best of 3 legs per set (first to 2) rather than the standard best of 5 legs (first to 3) we see in the World Darts Championships.
+Changes to formats are reviewed continuously, and sometimes these can be dictated by television coverage time, so it is also best to check with the governing body any tournament format in case it has changed.

 Notable Men’s winner of the event is Eric Bristow MBE who won 5 times.
 Trina Gulliver MBE has won the ladies event six times to date (2018)

-Prior to 1999, the Winmau Masters Youth Tournament was combined event, boys and girls.
+Before 1999, the BDO Masters Youth Tournament was a combined event, boys and girls.

 The men’s tournament format consists of 32 BDO ranked and qualifying.
 The women’s 16 BDO ranked and qualifying players.